rixx/cutebit-content/content/pages/cv.md

 ## Education

  * B.Sc. in Applied Computer Science at DHBW Stuttgart in September 2015.
-Approx. GPA: 1.7 (converted: 3.3)
+Final grade: 1.6 (equivalent to GPA 3.3)
  * A levels (Abitur) in Berlin, Germany, in 2012.
-GPA: 1.2 (converted: 3.8)
+Final grade 1.2 (equivalent to GPA 3.8)

 ## Work Experience

+### 2015-present, student employee

+I'm currently studying Software Engineering at the [University of Stuttgart](http://uni-stuttgart.de/).
+At the same time, I work at [AX Semantics](http://aexea.de/) as a student employee, working mostly with Python and Django.

-### 2012-present, student employee
+### 2012-2015, student employee

 I alternated studying for my B.Sc. and working at [dmc digital media company](http://dmc.de) for the last three years.
 My projects included: